ioccc-src/winner/bugs.md

 Entries below have one or more of the following _**STATUS**_ values.
 Please see the text below for more information.
-If an entry has more than one status it means that either they all apply or they compliment each other.
-For instance [2004/gavin](%%REPO_URL%%/2004/gavin/gavin.c) crashes but it also doesn't even compile with some platforms/architectures.
+If an entry has more than one status it means that either they all apply or they complement each other.

 ## General notes about the statuses and making fixes